Fernando-Szezecinski/sample-cypress-basic/README.md

 What does this project contains?
 1) [Cypress] This project contains a few simple examples on how to perform basic Cypress operations
-2) [Continuous_integration] An example of how to trigger cypress tests via Github actions
+3) [Continuous_integration] An example of how to trigger cypress tests via Github actions and how they are displayed when a test fails

 Prerequisites / Tech stack: